Fear of Commitment: Signs, Causes and How to Get Over It

 Gamophobia is a widespread issue affecting a significant portion of the population.
 It is estimated that about 6% of individuals in the general population struggle with gamophobia.
 This phobia can also impact 20-40% of those seeking therapy for relationship problems, who are diagnosed with it.

 What Causes Fear of Commitment?

-While the exact cause of gamophobia is yet to be determined, it may be a result of such things as going through a divorce, painful breakup or experiencing some sort of abandonment in childhood, including the divorce of your parents, can cause the fear of commitment.
+While the exact cause of gamophobia is yet to be determined, it may be a result of such things as going through a divorce, a painful breakup, or experiencing some sort of abandonment in childhood, including the divorce of your parents, which can cause the fear of commitment.

 Here are some of the most common factors causing gamophobia:

 - Past traumatic experiences with relationships or commitment - This can refer to past negative experiences such as heartbreak, abuse, or disappointment that have left a person wary of committing to another relationship.

 - Fear of rejection or abandonment - Some people may have a fear of being rejected or abandoned by a partner, which can prevent them from committing to a relationship.

 - Low self-esteem or insecurity - People with low self-esteem or insecurity may feel unworthy of love or affection, leading to a fear of commitment.